BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-data-quality.md

  If the dataset gets regular updates, it might also be important to know how frequent those updates are.

-!> Find more details in the [DD3-4 Maintenance and Updates report](#) and [The Government Data Quality Framework](https://www.gov.uk/government/publications/the-government-data-quality-framework/the-government-data-quality-framework)
+!> Find more details in the [The Government Data Quality Framework](https://www.gov.uk/government/publications/the-government-data-quality-framework/the-government-data-quality-framework)

 ## What it looks like